 Register your trademark in China to avoid potential lawsuits.
 Winning a case in court is often impossible.

 There is a special online trademark market in China.
 The platform is associated with the China Technology Exchange and operates with the approval of the State Council.
 If you neglect to register your trademark in China, it can be found on this page.
-If no one has bought the logo, the matter is a bit simpler.
+If no one has bought the logo, the matter is simpler.
 However, it should be remembered that according to China law, you do not have any rights to this trademark.
-If someone had already bought a logo from this site, the case might be more complicated.
+The case might be more complicated if someone had already bought a logo from this site.
 You have to obtain evidence that the logo was used unauthorized so that it can give rise to a dispute.

-Not registering your logo may lead to a situation where your trademark will appear on a website specifically designed for the sale of trademarks.
-Registration of the logo will save time that you would spend on initiating disputes and looking for the evidence needed to win the case.
+Not registering your logo may lead to a situation where your trademark will appear on a website specifically designed to sell trademarks.
+Registration of the logo will save time you would spend on initiating disputes and looking for the evidence needed to win the case.

 Problems with registration

 In 2009, a well-known trademark infringement case took place in China.
-A European company has been sued for about 4,5 million euros.
+A European company has been sued for about 4.5 million euros.
 The company used its trademark all over the world and had plans to register the logo in China as well.
-However, in 2003 it turned out that their logo was already registered by someone else.
+However, in 2003 it turned out that someone else already registered their logo.
 One of the companies in Shenzhen used the mark and had stores selling similar products.
 The trademark application made by the original owners of the logo was rejected.
 Eventually, the European company decided to change its brand and stopped using the existing trademark.

 Register your trademark and save money

-Many companies, both European and Chinese, assume that the costs of registering trademarks in individual classes are high.
+Many companies assume that the costs of registering trademarks in individual classes are high.
 They believe that it is better not to register the logo.
 However, it turns out to be much more expensive than it might seem.

 One of the examples is the company from Harbin that decided not to register the soy sauce brand “Zheng Yang He.”
-They wanted to save on the registration costs of the logo, but eventually, it turned out that the company had to pay 500 000 yuan to buy a trademark from someone who decided to register it.
+They wanted to save on the registration costs of the logo, but eventually, it turned out that the company had to pay RMB 500,000 to buy a trademark from someone who decided to register it.